 Our study showed that females are more prone to depressive symptoms compared to men in infertile couples.
-Palomba and colleagues examined the influence of stress and quality of life on female fertility and found that distress-mediated symptoms of infertility affect more women than man, which stands in agreement with our findings.
-In this study findings were related to lifestyle choices, more precisely due to focusing on career, education and waiting for the right moment of motherhood [27].
+Palomba et al. [27] examined the influence of stress and quality of life on female fertility and found that distressmediated symptoms of infertility affect more women than man, which stands in agreement with our findings.
+In their study, findings were related to lifestyle choices, more precisely due to focusing on career, education, and waiting for the right moment of motherhood [27].

-Recent findings also indicate that, even though this disability affects both genders, women are more strongly affected by this disability compared to men due to higher social stigma [28, 29].
-A recent review conducted by Xie et al, that included numerous studies regarding social stigma in infertility, emphasized that women are more prone to distress and psychological burden of infertility stigma compared to men [30].
-Moreover, a gender difference for this variable can as well be explained by the fact that men often hide psychological problems and are reluctant to report symptoms.
+Recent findings also indicate that, even though this disability affects both sexes, women are more strongly affected by this disability compared to men due to higher social stigma [28, 29].
+A recent review conducted by Xie et al. [30], that included numerous studies regarding social stigma in infertility, emphasized that women are more prone to distress and psychological burden of infertility stigma compared to men.
+Moreover, a sex difference for this variable can as well be explained by the fact that men often hide psychological problems and are reluctant to report symptoms.
 Namely, masculine prototype incited anger, which led to hiding all the feelings that can be declared feminized.
-Moreover, in many societies, regardless of infertility being caused by male factors, women are the ones that are blamed and marked in society which intensifies mental struggle and leads to worsening of distress and depressive symptoms among them.
+Moreover, in many societies, regardless of infertility being caused by male factors, women are the ones that are blamed and marked in society, which intensifies mental struggle and leads to worsening of distress and depressive symptoms among them.

-The study has limitations concerning the relatively small sample size and single-centre experience.
+The study has limitations concerning the moderately small sample size and single-center experience.
 In addition, sociodemographic matching has not been made between participants in examined groups.